-Postscript Dec 2018: Much of this initial “work” re Swansea Metro and main line services has been superseded by my more formal work with Welsh Government in 2018 and hopefully into 2019.
-See https://swalesmetroprof.blog/2018/12/07/swansea-bay-metro/ It is also worth noting that not unexpectedly, a new main line along the coast from Britton Ferry to Swansea High Street (as suggested below) does not appear to have a good transport case; there are other more effective ad efficient ways to improve rail connectivity to/from and within the Swansea/Neath area.
+Postscript: Much of my initial “work” re Swansea Metro and main line services in 2017 has been superseded by my more formal work with Welsh Government in 2018 and 2019.
+See my presentation to a Swansea City Deal event in December 2018 , my speech to a similar event early in 2019 and my assessment of West Wales Parkway options.
+It is also worth noting that not unexpectedly, a new main line along the coast from Britton Ferry to Swansea High Street (as suggested below) does not appear to have a good transport case; there are other more effective ad efficient ways to improve rail connectivity to/from and within the Swansea/Neath area and to deliver faster services to Carmarthen and West Wales.

 This is a longer version of the article that appears in the October 2017 edition of Rail Professional and the news items in the Western Mail and on BBC Wales.
 It also updates my earlier post on this subject…